Public Domain Tool: can you share your collection?

 There is often lots of information available that can help to partially automate ascertaining the rights status.
 Consider the date of creation or the year the creator died, for example.
 This tool takes a chunk of manual work off your hands by intelligently combining data from your management system with information from Wikidata, giving you faster insights into the copyright status for (at least part of) your collection.

 We started developing this Public Domain Tool in 2020, and our first testers started using it in November of that year.
 Based on their findings, we will further refine the tool.
-Soon we will launch a beta version that will be available to everyone.
+Early February, we launched a beta version of the tool that is available to everyone.

 How does it work?